-EU SOLIDARITY WITH UKRAINE #StandWithUkraine March 2023
+EU SOLIDARITY WITH UKRAINE

+#StandWithUkraine May 2023

 The EU stands united in its unwavering support of Ukraine in the face of Russia's unprovoked and unjustified aggression and the illegal annexation of Ukrainian territory by the Russian Federation.
 The EU firmly condemns this violation of international law.

 The EU has offered temporary protection to people fleeing the war.
-Since the start of Russia's war of aggression, the EU, Member States and the European Financial Institutions, in a Team Europe approach, are making available around €50 billion in financial, humanitarian, emergency budget, and military support to Ukraine.
-Together with the resources made available to help Member States cater for needs of Ukrainians fleeing the war in the EU, the overall support to Ukraine and Ukrainians amounts to around €67 billion.
-As part of the commitment made during the College-to-Government meeting and the EU-Ukraine Summit, €1 billion of EU support will be mobilised for Ukraine's fast recovery to be financed from the NDICI and EIB loans.
-SUPPORT FOR UKRAINE'S ECONOMY In 2022, the overall support provided or guaranteed by the EU budget for the year 2022 amounted to $\in 11.6$ billion, $\in 10.4$ billion of which has been disbursed (including $\in 7.2$ billion in macro-financial assistance, $\in 1.8$ billion in loans and $\in 1.4$ billion in grants).
-In addition, the EU is providing an unprecedented support package for Ukraine of up to $\in 18$ billion for 2023, in the form of highly concessional loans.
-The first installment of $\in 3$ billion was disbursed in January 2023.
-The Commission disbursed further $\in 1.5$ billion on 21 March 2023.
-Thanks to this, Ukraine will be able to keep paying wages and pensions and maintain essential public services, such as hospitals, schools, and housing for relocated people.
+Since the start of Russia's war of aggression, the EU, Member States and the European Financial Institutions, in a Team Europe approach, are making available around €52 billion in financial, humanitarian, emergency budget, and military support to Ukraine.

+Together with the resources made available to help Member States cater for needs of Ukrainians fleeing the war in the EU, the overall support to Ukraine and Ukrainians amounts to around €69 billion.

+As part of the commitment made during the College-to-Government meeting and the EU-Ukraine Summit, €1 billion of EU support will be mobilised for Ukraine's fast recovery to be financed from EU budget and EIB loans.

+SUPPORT FOR UKRAINE'S ECONOMY

+In 2022, the support provided or guaranteed by the EU budget amounted to €11.6 billion, €10.4 billion of which has been disbursed (including €7.2 billion in macro-financial assistance, €1.8 billion in loans and €1.4 billion in grants).
+In addition, the EU is providing an unprecedented support package for Ukraine of up to €18 billion for 2023, in the form of highly concessional loans, of which €6 billion has already been disbursed.
+Thanks to this, Ukraine is able to keep paying wages and pensions and maintain essential public services, such as hospitals, schools, and housing for relocated people.
 It will also ensure macroeconomic stability, and help restore critical infrastructure destroyed.

+Disbursements under the macro-financial assistance since the start of the war

+€600 million

+€600 million

+€1 billion

+€2 billion

+€2.5 billion

+€500 million

+€3 billion

+€1.5 billion

+€1.5 billion

+MAR 2022

+MAY 2022

+AUG 2022

+OCT 2022

+NOV 2022

+DEC 2022

+JAN 2023

+MAR 2023

+APR 2023

 In 2022 the EU mobilised €620 million in budget support and a €330 million emergency package focused on the immediate needs of internally displaced persons, including social housing and repair of damaged infrastructure, in particular heating, water and sewage facilities.
-Previous ongoing projects worth €192 million have been adjusted to meet urgent needs on the ground.
+Ongoing projects worth €192 million have been adjusted to meet urgent needs on the ground.
+In Kyiv, the Commission announced €450 million in total, including €305 million in bilateral cooperation and €145 million in humanitarian assistance.
 The EU has suspended import duties on all Ukrainian exports to the EU and all EU anti-dumping and safeguard measures in place on Ukrainian steel exports for one year.
 The Commission is proposing to extend the suspension of the duties beyond June 2023.

+Team

+Europe is

+making available

+E37.8 billion

+in financial, budget

+support and

+humanitarian

+assistance

-The Commission also announced €305 million in bilateral cooperation for 2023 to increase Ukraine's resilience and support reforms.
-Team Europe is making available €37.8 billion in financial, budget support and humanitarian assistance This includes an unprecedented financial support package of up to €18 billion for Ukraine in 2023 €12 billion in additional military assistance for Ukraine has been made available under the European Peace Facility and by Member States directly Around Up to €17 billion have been made available to Member States for hosting people fleeing the war
+This includes an unprecedented financial support package of up to €18 billion for Ukraine in 2023

+Around

+€14

+billion

+in additional military

+assistance for Ukraine

+has been made available

+under the European

+Peace Facility and by

+Member States

+individually